hariskor/assessmentProject/README.md

 $ composer install

 ```
-The database name is set by default as (laravel).
+The database name is set by default as "laravel".
 Create a database named accordingly, or change it to your prefered one.
 In this case, you will have to change the name on the .env file.
 `DB_DATABASE= yourDatabaseName`
 Set the username and password
 `DB_USERNAME= yourUsername`